enkidevs/content/python/Data Structures/context-manager-types-with.md

 ---
 ## Content

-The **context manager** type is Python's way of working with unmanaged resources (e.g. file streams/ databases).
+The **context manager** type is Python's way of working with unmanaged resources (e.g. file streams/ databases). aiuwdhaiwudh

  As a result, the `with` keyword is used to ensure resources are **cleaned up** when they are not used any more.